Q: What are my options for refinishing our case goods and public area furniture?

-There are times, with some public area projects, in order to keep even the slight smell produced during our prep phase, that we employ the use of air purifying machines to knock chemical smells out of the air.
-This is a very rare occurrence.
-If you have any questions about this, we would like to answer you in detail; call us at 757-617-4459, or email us with your questions by clicking on the “Contact Us” button on this page.
+If you have any questions about this call us at 757-617-4459, or email us with your questions by clicking on the “Contact Us” button on this page.
 We look forward to serving you!

 Q: Does CGR do custom cabinet work or other woodworking?